What’s The Best Ergonomic ADHD Office Chair? How People With ADHD Can Focus At Work

 An ADHD office chair may be designed specifically for individuals living with ADHD or other types of neurodivergence.
 With an ADHD chair, a person may be able to use a variety of active sitting positions.

 The Pipersong meditation chair, for example, may enable a person to sit cross-legged.
-Sitting cross-legged may not make a difference by itself, but being able to transition between many different seated positions, including cross-legged sitting, can improve focus at work and in the classroom.
+Sitting cross-legged may not make a difference by itself.
+However, not being forced into a singular, stable sitting position and instead being able to transition between many different sitting positions, including cross-legged sitting, may improve focus at work and in the classroom.

 Another active chair that may allow individuals with ADHD to move out of their primary sitting position is a balance ball chair.
-Balance ball chairs and other adaptive chairs are usually designed to allow students and adults to bounce, rock, or move slightly while working.
+A balance ball chair or other adaptive chair promotes constant movement, usually designed to allow students and adults to bounce, rock, or move slightly while working.

 In addition to adaptive seating, a standing desk can also have a positive effect on students and office workers.